apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 -  scale.retry: How many times to attempt the scaling operation.
 Default = 2.

+Along with these global configurations, the following options need to be enabled to make a VM dynamically scalable

+-  Template from which VM is created needs to have Xen tools (for XenServer hosts) or VMware Tools (for VMware hosts) and it should have 'Dynamically Scalable' flag set to true.

+-  Service Offering of the VM should have 'Dynamic Scaling Enabled' flag set to true.
+   By default, this flag is true when a Service Offering is created.

+-  While deploying a VM, User or Admin needs to mark 'Dynamic Scaling Enabled' to true.
+   By default this flag is set to true.

+If any of the above settings are false then VM cannot be configured as dynamically scalable.

 How to Dynamically Scale CPU and RAM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To modify the CPU and/or RAM capacity of a virtual machine, you need to
 change the compute offering of the VM to a new compute offering that has
-the desired CPU and RAM values.
-You can use the same steps described
+the desired CPU value and RAM value and 'Dynamic Scaling Enabled' flag as true.
-above in `“Changing the Service Offering for a
+You can use the same steps described above in `“Changing the Service Offering for a
 VM” <#changing-the-service-offering-for-a-vm>`_, but skip the step where you
 stop the virtual machine.
 Of course, you might have to create a new
 compute offering first.